 You can practice many important moves applicable in the strong wind conditions, like mast-foot pressure, sliding grip on the boom, narrow grip vs. wide grip, and so on.

 The video below shows what you can do when the wind is light.
 It was provided by a founder of North Wind windsurfing school Sergei Chuprov (aka Chuper).
-North Wind school is great for beginners; it is located at Hilton Hurghada Plaza in Hurghada, Egypt.
+North Wind school is good for beginners; it is located at Hilton Hurghada Plaza in Hurghada, Egypt.

 Remember your first encounter with a strong wind?
 For me it was quite a shock.
 Nothing seemed to work; it was tiring and frustrating.
 And, no instructor around to help!